pseudotensor/temporal_autoencoder/README.md

 * Try L2 loss not only on (or not just on) final image, but hidden states.
 Should approximate adversarial networks, which keep image and hidden latent variable more smoothly connected (i.e. avoid fractured manifold).

 * Try different hyperparameters

+* Try multi-scale for space

+* Try multi-scale for time (to capture periods over long times)

 * Try Stacked Conv/Deconv LSTMs (https://arxiv.org/pdf/1506.04214v2.pdf and https://arxiv.org/pdf/1605.07157v4.pdf)